 - Born Digital Records and Audiovisual Material from the Black Students for Revolution Records contains photographs, videos, flyers, newspaper articles, social media records, and web clippings related to BSFR operations, protests, walkouts, and educational events.

-The library has purchased a number of digital collections.
-These collections contain digital surrogates for a variety of materials (print, manuscript, audiovisual, etc.) that may be used as primary sources for historical research related to African American Studies.
+The Library provides access to many important of digital collections of research materials that are not freely available.
+These collections contain digital surrogates for a variety of materials (print, manuscript, audiovisual, etc.) that may be used as primary sources for research related to African American Studies.